vcync/modv.vcync.gl/docs/v3/guide/writingA2dModule.md

 ## 5. Props

-So, a red circle is pretty cool, but how is this audio reactive?
+A red circle is pretty cool, but how is this audio reactive?
 Well, we should define some props (properties) to generate some Controls.

 We've got two variables defined at the moment, `size` and `color`.
 Let's take these out of the draw function and create some props.